therealviklo/spooky2asm/readme.md

 Building from source
 --------------------
-To build the program from source, tou can compile `all.cpp`, which #include's all of the source files.
+To build the program from source, you can compile `all.cpp`, which #include's all of the source files.